Making the herb and spice chain sustainable

 An increasing number of consumers want more information about the origin of ingredients, responsible nutrition and conscious cooking.
 Verstegen has blockchain to meet this need.
 Verstegen uses blockchain technology for a fair, transparent and sustainable chain from farmer to consumer.
 The first chain made transparent is the nutmeg chain.
 Nutmeg farmers are actively involved in this technology in order to improve their entrepreneurship conditions.
 We also want to give future generations good perspectives to work in the herb and spice chain.

-SpiceUp is a so-called consortium, consisting of eight Dutch and Indonesian partners.
+SpiceUp is a consortium consisting of eight Dutch and Indonesian partners.
 Verstegen has a supervising role.
 With SpiceUp, geo-information is made available to support 100,000 pepper farmers in Indonesia.
 This information is used to improve the quality and the amount of pepper production.
 This improvement will ultimately contribute to a liveable income, food security and achieve optimum consumption of water and fertilisers.